ALPhaHoai/clean-cs2vision-dataset/README.md

      - **Clear Filters** or **Modify Filters** buttons
    - Click **Clear** in top panel or **Clear All** in dialog to remove filters

-7. **Analyze Dataset Balance**
+7. **Analyze Dataset**
-   - Click **📊 Analyze Balance** button to analyze your dataset distribution
+   - Click **📊 Analyze Balance** button to open the Dataset Analysis dialog
+   - **Balance Analysis Tab**:
      - Monitor progress as the tool scans all images and categorizes them
      - Review the analysis results showing:
        - Player images breakdown (CT Only, T Only, Multiple Players)
        - Background images count
        - Hard cases (both teams, no player, or ambiguous)
      - Compare current distribution against target ratios
      - Follow recommendations to improve dataset balance
+   - **Data Integrity Tab**:
+     - Click **🔄 Analyze Integrity** to scan for orphaned files
+     - Review images without labels and labels without images
+     - Select individual issues or use **☑ Select All**
+     - Click **🗑️ Delete Selected** or **⚠️ Delete All** to clean up

+8. **Auto-Rebalance Dataset**
+   - After analyzing balance, if excess images are detected, you'll see rebalance options
+   - For example: "📦 X excess background images" with buttons for each destination split
+   - Click a destination (e.g., **val** or **test**) to preview the move operation
+   - Review the **Preview dialog** showing:
+     - Number of images to move
+     - Source and destination splits
+     - Before/after statistics
+     - List of affected files
+   - Click **Execute** to move the files, or **Cancel** to abort
+   - After completion, you can **Undo All** if needed

+9. **Global Split Balancing** (NEW)
+   - Click **🔄 Balance All Splits** to optimize image distribution across all splits
+   - Automatically redistributes images to match target ratios:
+     - **Train**: 70%
+     - **Val**: 20%
+     - **Test**: 10%
+   - **CT/T Player Balancing**: When moving images, the algorithm prioritizes CT or T player images to achieve 50%/50% balance in each split
+   - Preview shows exactly how many images will move between which splits
+   - Tolerance of 2% - won't move images if splits are already close to target

-8. **Batch Remove Black Images**
+10. **Batch Remove Black Images**
    - Click **🧹 Remove Black Images** button to detect and remove images with black/near-black content
    - Review the confirmation dialog showing split and total image count
    - Confirm to start the batch processing